wujixiu/helmet-detection/README.md

 **Note1: For some reasons, this project only provides the model for testing, and in the future we will release the training data.**

-**Note2: Although we assure the image preprocessing the same with original caffe, there're slightly differences between the opencv3.4.2 and original caffe in ssd implementations.
-So there may be different performance in cpp and python inference.**
+**Note2: Although we assure the image preprocessing the same with original Caffe, there're slightly differences between the opencv3.4.2 and original Caffe in SSD implementations.
+So there may be a different performance in cpp and python inference.**
 ## Preparation
 1.Install SSD (https://github.com/weiliu89/caffe/tree/ssd) following the instructions there.